blue domes on the mountain

 Soraypampa - Lunch

-After checking your gear, you will begin a hike to Soraypampa 12,795 ft (3,900 m), where you will spend the night in the exclusive Sky Domes.
+After checking your gear, you will begin a hike to Soraypampa (3,900 m), where you will spend the night in the exclusive Sky Domes.
 The trail from Challacancha overlooks Andean glaciers and a restored Inca canal.

 Upon arrival, the team will greet you with freshly brewed coffee and tea.
 After settling into your Sky Dome, you will enjoy lunch with fresh local ingredients in the camp dining room.
 Remember that accommodations are shared, if you prefer private accommodations please contact us.